RH Reality Check

 • insert BC smell *

-But get this---it's worse than even Clark-Flory says.
-What these studies of human pheremones don't tell you is that humans don't really "do" pheromones.
+But get this—it’s worse than even Clark-Flory says.
+What these studies of human pheremones don’t tell you is that humans don’t really "do" pheromones.
 Rats do, and so do other animals.
-But humans don't have the organ that detects pheromones.
+But humans don’t have the organ that detects pheromones.
 So the odds that humans are reacting to pheromones is pretty damn low.
-I guess that means all those commercials for Axe cologne are even stupider than you'd think.
+I guess that means all those commercials for Axe cologne are even stupider than you’d think.

 Hoo boy, has abortion been in the campaign news cycle lately or what?
 Last week, I covered the whole fuss of right wingers, following nutbar Jerome Corsi's lead, trying to argue the absolutely ridiculous, paranoid point that Barack Obama voted for infanticide or something like that when he was in the Illinois senate.
 Of course, they don't really believe this.
 They're just saying it because they're hoping to raise alarms until your brain shuts down.
 The so-called Born Alive Infant Protection Act was a stalking horse for abortion rights, and I think it's a shame that it was ever taken seriously by anyone ever.